vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 Whatever government spending buys, money goes to someone.
 It pays a teacher, a fireman, a policeman, a nurse, a researcher, a park ranger, a road construction crew, a clean water monitor.
 Then it moves around.
 Those 100 units of money may facilitate 1,000 units of trade.
-A govern- ment employee buys groceries, and the grocer buys from farmers, and the farmers buy from the seed company, and the seed company pays wages.
+A government employee buys groceries, and the grocer buys from farmers, and the farmers buy from the seed company, and the seed company pays wages.
 Money moves around.
 This is how money works, and this is why government spending acts as a broad stimulus in the economy.